ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-03-26-Pseudorandomness-and-integer-overflows.markdown

 tags: CTF PRNG integer-overflow
 ---

-So finally my first actual blog post.
-YAY!! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧
+So finally my first blog post.

 I was doing a CTF challenge on [picoCTF2018](https://2018game.picoctf.com/game) called Roulette.
 The challenge's description was, "This Online Roulette Service is in Beta.
 Can you find a way to win $1,000,000,000 and get the flag?
 Source."